Jenny Q. Chai: Education

-Chai began her music education at the Shanghai Music Conservatory.
+Chai began her music education at the Shanghai Conservatory of Music.
 Chai recently received her Doctor of Musical Arts degree at Manhattan School of Music, where she wrote her thesis (advisor, Marilyn Nonken) on composer Marco Stroppa.
 Chai has also studied at the Curtis Institute of Music with Seymour Lipkin, and has received two degrees from the Manhattan School of Music where she studied with Solomon Mikowsky, Anthony de Mare, and future collaborator and mentor, Nils Vigeland.
 One of the pieces she selected for her final recital at Curtis, Henry Cowell's "The Banshee", required her to play the piano solely on its strings, prompting at least one member of the audience to think she was the piano tuner.

 In Germany, she studied with Pierre-Laurent Aimard, and performed in Ensemble 20/21, directed by David Smeyers, as well as the group Musikfabrik.